Watershed Science (Minor)

 About This Minor. . .

 The minor in watershed science is an interdisciplinary program designed to serve the regional need for scientists with a strong background in water-related issues (e.g., Bureau of Land Management, U.S. Geological Survey, U.S. Forest Service, U.S. Fish and Wildlife Service, and the Colorado Division of Wildlife).
 Some government agencies, such as the U.S. Forest Service, are shifting their management organization to focus on watersheds, and this minor supports needs in this area.

-The minor complements majors in physical and environmental science and biology by providing students in these fields with certification of focused coursework.
-Combined with the relevant B.S., plus additional calculus and physics courses, the minor satisfies the federal government’s requirements for qualification as a hydrologist.
-The proximity of Colorado Mesa to the Colorado, Gunnison, and Green Rivers, the drainages of the Colorado National Monument, and the high arroyos create an ideal location for the study of watershed science.
+The minor will complement majors in Physical and Environmental Science and Biology by providing students in these (or related) fields focused coursework on the three critical components of watershed science: surface water, groundwater, and water chemistry.
+Combined with the relevant B.S., plus additional calculus and physics courses, the minor satisfies the federal government’s requirements for qualification as a "hydrologist."
+The proximity of Colorado Mesa University to the Colorado, Gunnison, and Green Rivers, the drainages of the Colorado National Monument, and the high arroyos create an ideal location for the study of watershed science.

 Each section below contains details about the requirements for this program.
 Select a header to expand the information/requirements for that particular section of the program's requirements.

 To print or save an overview of this program's information, including the program description, learning outcomes, requirements, suggested course sequencing (if applicable), and advising and graduation information, scroll to the bottom of the left-hand navigation menu and select "Print Options."
 This will give you the options to either "Send Page to Printer" or "Download PDF of This Page."
 The "Download PDF of This Page" option prepares a much more concise presentation of all program information.
 The PDF is also printable and may be preferable due to its brevity.